AlinaKozitsyn/DataAnalysisFinal/README.md

+THE README MUST BE UPDATED TO THE WHOLE PROJECT!
 # Data
 The dataset is `teen_mental_health.csv`.
 It's a survey-style dataset on teenagers, looking at how their social media use lines up with things like sleep, stress, school, and overall mental health.